Light is essential to all life, including plants

 - Inbetweeners - plants that like bright indirect light; most plants are in this category, avoid direct afternoon sun but some direct morning or late evening sunshine is okay

-- Shade-dwellers - plants that like being in light shade, so towards the back of a south facing room, or closer to windows in a room that doesn't get any direct sunshine
+- Shade-dwellers - plants that like being in light shade, so towards the back of a south facing room, or closer to windows in a room that doesn't get much direct sunshine

 - Choose plants based on your light conditions in your home - if you want to buy a plant for a specific location in your house, think about the light conditions where you want it to live